 The Perlman Music Program Annual Summer Benefit: “A Taste of Shelter Island”

-On Friday, July 28, The Perlman Music Program (PMP) celebrated its annual “Taste of Shelter Island” summer benefit.
-Toby and Itzhak Perlman hosted an evening of generosity, artistry, and friendship on PMP’s bucolic waterfront Shelter Island campus.
-The event featured local flavor from talented chefs, restaurants, and winemakers to showcase the very best of the island.
+On Friday, July 27, The Perlman Music Program (PMP) celebrated its annual “Taste of Shelter Island” summer benefit.
+Toby and Itzhak Perlman hosted an evening of beautiful music and delicious food on PMP’s waterfront Shelter Island campus.
+In addition to a fabulous concert, guests enjoyed a tasting dinner from the island’s finest chefs and restaurants.

-The fun kicked off at a beachside reception, featuring a raw bar from SALT Waterfront Bar + Grill, hors d’oeuvres by Ram’s Head Inn and The Pridwin, and libations from Shelter Island Craft Brewery, Sunset Beach, and Amagansett Wine & Spirits.
+The evening started with a cocktail reception by the beach, featuring a raw bar from SALT Waterfront Bar + Grill, a delectable spread courtesy of the Pridwin, Village Cheese Shop and Vine Street Café, and libations from Shelter Island Craft Brewery, Sunset Beach, and Amagansett Wine & Spirits.

-A silent auction inspired some friendly competition among the guests, including items from Café Boulud Palm Beach, Calypso St. Barth, EMP Summer House, Shoreline Aviation, Tesla – and even a few select vintages from Itzhak Perlman’s personal wine cellar.
+A silent auction inspired friendly competition among the guests, thanks to generous donations from The American Hotel, Café Boulud Palm Beach, Shoreline Aviation, North Fork vineyards, Shelter Island highlights, and even a few select vintages from Itzhak Perlman’s personal wine cellar.

-As a final farewell, guests were treated to the sweet sounds of “The Perltones” PMP’s resident doo-wop ensemble, and a flashmob performance of the Beatles classic “Yellow Submarine”.
+As a final farewell, guests were treated to the sweet sounds of “The Perltones”, PMP’s resident doo-wop ensemble, with a surprise encore of the Beatles classic “Ob-La-Di, Ob-La-Da”…brought to life by a PMP student flash mob!